nic-dgl104-winter-2024/pattern-library/patterns/MVC/README.md

 ### Example View File:

 Below given is the Todo.js File from the View part which displays all the available tasks to the browser screen.
-Here we fetch all the tasks by making an request to the controller through an api which on successfull operation return all the available tasks.
+Here we fetch all the tasks by making an request to the controller through an api which on successful operation return all the available tasks.

 ```javascript